 The Paint – Painting a Layered Gray Desk

 I admit that I am guilty of getting too involved with the project that I failed to take step by step photos along the way.
+Prior to painting the desk is fully prepped.
+Click here to see how I clean, and prep for painted furniture: PREP.
 The desk was hand painted in layers upon layers of shades of gray.
 Starting with Slate, then Stone, followed by dry brushing storm and tahoe and so forth and so forth.
 The layering continued until I was satisfied with the result.
+You can find this same painted finish here on the: Painted Pineapple Pedestal Table.
 Once the layers of shades of gray were complete the desk was distressed and sealed with Matte protective finish and ebony protective glaze.
 This layered process creates a pretty weathered gray look.

 Vintage Painted Layered Shades of Gray Desk

-Out of the attic and back into the home where it belongs.
+Out of the attic and back into the home office where this painted vintage desk belongs.

-For more fabulous desk makeovers make sure to check out Ten Amazing Vintage Desk Makeovers.
+For more fabulous desk makeovers make sure to click Ten Amazing Vintage Desk Makeovers.